Chewy Oatmeal Raisin Cookies with Walnuts

 Using a large sturdy spoon or spatula…

-…stir the ingredients together.
+…stir the ingredients together until combined.

 Bake in a preheated oven (at 350 degrees F.) until the edges are a light golden brown and the middle is soft (about 10 minutes).